DeSmart/laravel-layout/README.md

 Notice, that it takes care with default arguments.

-# Redirects

-Since everything is done inside `DeSmart\Layout\Controller` it's not recommended for action to return a `RedirectResponse`.
-When `RedirectResponse` will be returned whole page will be displayed and after a while redirect will be fired.

-It's recommended to use [desmart/response-exception](https://github.com/DeSmart/response-exception) for sending redirect response's.

 # Warning

 This package is provided *as is*.
 For now it's only a concept and the whole idea can change.